 - Parents' evenings

 - Twilight training sessions

-- Newsletters
+- Online Safety Newsletters

+- Access to information and training clips through National Online Safety

 - 5.2.
 Parents are sent a copy of the Acceptable Use Agreement at the beginning of each academic year and are encouraged to go through this with their child to ensure their child understands the document and the implications of not following it.